supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 - Task 1: Create a Log Analytics Workspace
 - Task 2: Initialize the Microsoft Sentinel Workspace.
-- Task 3: Connect the Windows security event connector.
-- Task 4: Enable Microsoft Defender for Cloud
-- Task 5: Protect an On-Premises Server.
-- Task 6: Access the KQL testing area.
-- Task 7: Run Basic KQL Statements
+- Task 3: Run Basic KQL Statements
-- Task 8: Analyze Results in KQL with the Summarize Operator
+- Task 4: Analyze Results in KQL with the Summarize Operator
-- Task 9: Create visualizations in KQL with the Render Operator
+- Task 5: Create visualizations in KQL with the Render Operator
-- Task 10: Build multi-table statements in KQL
+- Task 6: Build multi-table statements in KQL
-- Task 11: Work with string data in KQL
+- Task 7: Work with string data in KQL

 ## Estimated timing: 90 minutes